 Figure 1.
 Tinbergen's four questions.
 According to Tinbergen, questions in biology can be divided by whether they are dynamic (how things change over time) or static (how things are) and whether they are proximate (the organism without regard to its past) or ultimate (evolutionary questions).
 These four questions map roughly onto Aristotle's four causes.

-This review won't focus much on the time-related questions of cooperation - how cooperation develops over time within an individual (ontogeny), and when cooperation has evolved in the history of life (phylogeny).
+This review won't focus much on the time-related questions of cooperation-how cooperation develops over time within an individual (ontogeny), and when cooperation has evolved in the history of life (phylogeny).

-As is often the case in evolutionary biology, the vast majority of our focus will be the why.
-That's because that's usually the most interesting question - in part, because evolutionary biology is unique in the physical sciences for being able to ask the why question at all!
+As is often the case in evolutionary biology, most of our focus will be the why.
+That's because "why" is usually the most interesting question-in part, because evolutionary biology is unique in the physical sciences for being able to ask the why question at all!
 Natural selection creates apparent purpose, which means we can ask what things are for and why they evolved.

-At the end, we will turn to the how, to dive a little deeper into how cooperation works in the human brain - what mechanisms drive and control it.
+At the end, we will turn to the how, to dive a little deeper into how cooperation works in the human brain-what mechanisms drive and control it.

-The review is roughly split in half, taxonomically.
+This review is split roughly in half, taxonomically.
 In the first part we consider cooperation across the tree of life.
-This covers research on cooperation in general, and also cooperation in non-human organisms.
+This covers research on cooperation in general and cooperation in nonhuman organisms.
 In the second part, we turn to cooperation in humans.

-It's often useful to keep human explanations and non-human explanations separate in evolutionary biology.
+It is often useful to keep human explanations and nonhuman explanations separate in evolutionary biology.
 That's not because humans aren't products of evolution, or because the rules of natural selection don't apply to us.
-It's simply because in addition to standard explanations for traits in humans, we are affected by other factors, such as learning and cultural evolution.
+It is simply because in addition to standard explanations for traits in humans, we are affected by other factors, such as learning and cultural evolution.
 In some organisms, these causes don't exist at all (bacteria), while in others, they exist but are less powerful (chimps).

-Further, while trees and bacteria have apparent purpose, humans have actual purpose (Dennett, 1995).
-A bacterium scavenges iron from the soil because selection over many generations of those bacteria that scavenge more iron has made it appear as though it wants....
-Etc. A human, on the other hand, may pick up a piece of iron because it actually wants to do so.
-As such, it's usually safer, and clearer, to keep human and non-human explanations as separate as possible to begin with, and later make links.
+Furthermore, while trees and bacteria have apparent purpose, humans have actual purpose (Dennett, 1995).
+A bacterium scavenges iron from the soil because selection over many generations of those bacteria that scavenge more iron has made it appear as though it wants to.
+A human, on the other hand, may pick up a piece of iron because it actually wants to do so.
+As such, it's usually safer, and clearer, to keep human and nonhuman explanations as separate as possible to begin with, and later make links.